 I hold a LLB (Hons) in law, a BA (Hons) in Community Justice (DIPS) and a Post-Graduate diploma in CBT.
+I am a qualified EMDR therapist.
 I have worked extensively with individuals of all ages who are experiencing complex psychological problems including mood and anxiety disorders.

 Having first hand experience with anxiety and depression, which I now successfully manage, I can effectively identify these conditions and understand how isolating and debilitating they can be.
 Using proven CBT skills and lessons from my own journey has instilled hope about recovery and successfully helped others experiencing similar issues.

 In addition to working as a psychotherapist, I have been employed in the public sector as a Probation Officer for the past 17 years.
 Within this role I delivered CBT based interventions in relation to abusive and violent behaviour; the aim being to reduce the risk of causing serious harm to others and the significant ripple effect that results from such behaviours.

 Unfortunately, evidence based interventions are mainly available post sentence by professionals trained in these areas.
 There is little support for those who recognise the potential for harmful behaviour before it occurs.

 Jenny is a cognitive behavioural therapist and during her training she worked within both an IAPT and secondary care setting.
 During this time she treated a range of disorders including depression, PTSD, panic disorder and OCD.

 Jenny has lots of experience working with social phobia where she has achieved excellent results